Rune-W2/Blue-Axolotl-Detector/README.md

 File will be in /build/libs/

+THIS WORK FALLS UNDER THE MIT LICENSE.
 PLEASE CREDIT ME IN ANY PROJECTS THAT USE THIS MOD.

 ## Contributing
 1. Clone the repository